tmurvv/findaharp/deployInstructions.md

-- check for console.logs
+- check for console.loks
 - check for BREAKINk
 - check which API is connecting
 - check that makesModels not local
 - good idea to commit and push
 - run tests
 - do build npm run build
-- ftp files in "out" folder to findaharp.com
+- ftp files in "out" folder to findaharp.com and frecencylist.comq